Type to search

 1. Ride your bike instead of driving.

 As traffic congestion and pollution get worse, many cities are opening bike paths to encourage self-transportation.
-By riding a bike whenever possible, you’ll save money on gas, save wear and tear on your car, and improve your fitness.
+By riding a bike whenever possible, you’ll save money on gas, minimize wear and tear on your car, and improve your fitness.

 Keep Reading: Bike, Run, or Walk Your Way Along the Hudson Valley’s Rail Trails